 Cough, fever, sore throat, chills, and breathing problems.
 Individuals who are experiencing these symptoms may already have bronchitis.
 Bronchitis is a lung ailment that is characterized by an inflammation of the air passages between the nose and the lungs.
 In some cases, the trachea or windpipe may become infected.
 The infection of the trachea eventually leads to breathing difficulties.
 Bronchitis can be caused by a variety of factors like viral and bacterial infection and cigarette smoking.
 Because of the effects of cigarette smoke in the development of bronchitis, the need to quit smoking has been more important than ever.
-Understanding this bronchitis and other factors that may affect this condition is critical in prevention and treating it.

 There are two types of bronchitis: acute bronchitis and chronic bronchitis.
 Acute bronchitis is usually caused by a viral or bacterial infection that and may heal without causing any complications.
 Chronic bronchitis, on the other hand, is a sign of a serious lung ailment that cannot be cured but can only be slowed down or managed in terms of symptom alleviation.
 Both forms of bronchitis are both inflammations of the air passages but their respective causes and treatments are different.